Zoliverling/zheling-zhang-page.github.io/_pages/about.md

 ## Project

-  ### Image-based Kidney Tumor Prediction
-    Brief Introduction: During my undergraduate studies, I used scikit-learn in Jupyter Notebooks to create three advanced models for image-based kidney tumor prediction.
+  *Image-based Kidney Tumor Prediction*: During my undergraduate studies, I used scikit-learn in Jupyter Notebooks to create three advanced models for image-based kidney tumor prediction.
 These models made use of cutting-edge methods such as Contracting-Expanding segmentation architectures, Squeeze-and-Excite, and Deep Supervision.
 I trained and validated these models using visual data from CT scans of kidney tumors, which greatly improved their accuracy.